Key Points

 It is best if you use a team to do the Pugh Matrix.
 Here are a few tips to make the process go smoothly.

-Don’t use too many criteria otherwise you can slow the process down.
+Don’t use too many criteria otherwise, you can slow the process down.
 Remember that this is a first screening and not a final in-depth analysis.

 Be sure that you operationally define what a plus or minus means as well as any weighting system.
 You can use a number format or a percent.

-3. Look for the strengths and weaknesses
+Look for the Strengths and Weaknesses

-Last thoughts on the Pugh Matrix
+Last Thoughts on the Pugh Matrix

 The Pugh Matrix can be used to select the best improvements from various alternatives.
 You first want to identify the factors that are most important to you.
 One improvement is selected as the baseline, and you then weigh the criteria as to their relative importance.
-Eliminate those improvement concepts that clearly have few positives.
+Eliminate those improvement concepts that have few positives.

 Focus on the positives and eliminate or mitigate the negatives for the improvement that appears superior after the first round.
 You can use the Matrix results to spur another round of improvement generation.